MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/portable/the-wpdservicesampledriver-supporting-wpd-infrastructure.md

 ms.technology: windows-devices
 ---

-# Supporting the WPD Infrastructure
+# Support for WPD infrastructure (WpdServiceSampleDriverSample)

 The WPD infrastructure is command driven.
 When a WPD application calls one of the methods in a given interface, the WPD serializer (an in-process COM server) converts the method call into one or more commands that it sends to the driver.
 The driver, in turn, processes these commands and then returns a response.
 For more information about the infrastructure, see the [Architecture Overview](architecture-overview.md) topic.